ericclack/little-pythoner/doc/conditionals.rst

 ----

-You've already seen a conditional in the last section, do you remember where?
+You've already seen a conditional in the last section :ref:`loops`, do you remember where?

 * Was it in this line of code?